- Home

 What Is the Temperature Range for Effective Use of Flame Retardant Tape?

-The temperature resistance of flame retardant tape varies by material, ranging from -65°F to 600°F. Application methods depend on specific needs: aerospace, electronics, or industrial, ensuring safety and performance in high-temperature environments.
+Application methods depend on specific needs: aerospace, electronics, or industrial, ensuring safety and performance in high-temperature environments.